What Was The Notorious B.I.G.'s Net Worth?

 Personal Life

-Wallace had his first child, T'yanna, on August 8, 1993 with his long-time girlfriend, his high school sweetheart named Jan, but the two had already split by then.
+Wallace had his first child, T'yanna, on August 8, 1993, with his high school sweetheart, Jan, but the two had already split by then.
 Biggie married R&B singer Faith Evans on August 4, 1994.
-The two had met at a photoshoot for Bad Boy and reportedly got married just days after they met.
-Evans gave birth to Biggie's son, Christopher Wallace Jr., on October 29 1996.
+The two met at a photoshoot for Bad Boy and reportedly got married just days after they met.
+Evans gave birth to Biggie's son, Christopher Wallace Jr., on October 29, 1996.
 Evans was involved in the East Coast / West Coast rivalry after there were allegations that she had an affair with Tupac Shakur.
 Wallace and Evans were separated at the time of his death but not legally divorced.